jboulanger91/Zebrafish_CLEM/README.md

 ---

+### 3. Connectivity Matrices and Network Diagram Generation

+This folder contains the pipelines used to compute **synaptic connectivity matrices** and to generate **two-layer network diagrams** from the **clem_zfish1** zebrafish hindbrain connectome.
+These analyses integrate Neuroglancer-derived synapse tables, registered neuron meshes, and functional classifications.

+Both pipelines rely on the mapped neuron outputs generated in **Step 2** and operate directly on per-neuron `*_presynapses.csv` and `*_postsynapses.csv` tables.

+---

-## Connectivity Matrices (`make_connectivity_matrices.py`)
+#### 3.1 Connectivity Matrices

-This script constructs **directional connectivity matrices** describing pre → post synaptic connections between functionally defined neuron groups.
+This pipeline constructs **directional pre→post synaptic connectivity matrices** between functional neuron classes.
+Three matrix types are produced:

-It produces three matrix types:

-#### **1. Pooled connectivity matrix (hemispheres merged)**
+### **1. Pooled connectivity matrix (hemispheres merged)**
-Neurons and axons are grouped into the functional classes defined in the manuscript:
+Neurons/axons are grouped into manuscript-defined functional classes:

 - `axon_rostral`
 - `ipsilateral_motion_integrator`